LucasHazardous/SentenceFusion/README.md

         "%%user.id"
       ]
     }
+  },
+  "%%user.id": "%%this.userId"
 }
-}
 ```

 The *Write* advanced filter will call our previously created function.
 The function will return whether the user's insertion request will be accepted.
+The second condition makes it unable for the user to provide a different userId that their actual.
+If a user attempts to insert a document with userId "a", it will be rejected.

 After you are done with that, deploy your changes.